Wednesday, 28 July 2010

 This game is an under-played gem of a title, and is an example of the reasons why I prefer Nintendo Wii over any other console at the moment; Not afraid to have cute graphics that suit the gameplay, lack of unnecessary violence and guns, short load times, and gameplay that is genuinely funny and carefree.

 It's certainly not underrated - all the reviews I've looked at for this game give it ratings of over 90%, which should make it an instant classic.
-It has a permanent place in ONMs top Wii games along with Okami, also left unto
+It has a permanent place in ONMs top Wii games along with Okami, also left untouched by the majority of gamers.

-in HMV, although I have wanted to buy it since it came out, I'm now glad I waited for it.
+I picked this game up for £6 yesterday in HMV, although I have wanted to buy it since it came out, I'm now glad I waited for it.
 The past few months I've just seen in plummeting in price - clearly, nobody is buying this game!
 I suppose that's due to poor advertising, which goes for many excellent Japanese games (Okami, Monster Hunter on PS2).

 It was developed by Rising Star, also responsible for Muramasa: The Demon Blade, another Wii exclusive, one with exquisite graphics and hardcore gameplay.